amruthaa25/Assignment/README.md

 # Assignment
- TOPIC: Version Control with Git
- Part II: Laboratory Questions

 1. a.
 Initialize a local git repository in a new directory and add a text file named "sample.txt" to the repository.
 Commit the file with a meaningful message.

-First create a new directory in file manager and open git bash from the same folder.
+To initialize a local git repository in a new directory:

+1. Open Terminal.
+2. Navigate to the directory where you want to create the new repository.
+3. Run the following commands in git bash

 SOLUTION:
 git init  //initialize the git